 - Garnish with additional chives, or fresh thyme works nicely here.
 Serve directly from the casserole pan, or spoon into your favorite special serving dish.

-Sour Cream Mashed Potato Casserole Recipe ….
+Sour Cream Mashed Potatoes ….
 It’s Whats for a Side Dish